zulip/zulip/docs/translating/german.md

 For instructions, try to use the imperative (e.g. *"Gehe auf die Seite"* - *"Go to the page"*) instead of constructions with auxiliary verbs (e.g. *"Du musst auf die Seite ... gehen"* - *"You have to go the page ..."*).
-This keeps the phrases short, less stiff and avoids unnecessary addressings of the reader.
+This keeps the phrases short, less stiff and avoids unnecessary addressing of the reader.

 ### Rules for labels